wsydney76/craft-properties-field/README.md

 ### Plugin settings

 * Date output format.
 Defaults to `short`
+* DateTime output format.
+Defaults to `short`
+* Currency: The default currency for money fields.
+Defaults to `EUR`
 * Entries/Assets view mode.
 Defaults to `cards`
 * Custom template directory.
 Registers a template root in the `cp` template mode, that can be used for custom property types inputs or previews.
 You can leave this blank if your project registers its own template root.